-The credit period is the timeframe when a person purchases a goods or service and when they pay for it.
+The credit period is the timeframe when a person purchases goods or services and when they pay for them.
 Or, we can say it is the number of days a customer can wait before making a payment.
 Or it is the length of time a company grants credit to its customers.

 Note that this period is not the time that a customer takes to make the payment.
-Instead, it is the timeframe or a period that the seller grants the buyer to pay for the invoice.
+Instead, it is the timeframe or period that the seller grants the buyer to pay for the invoice.
 For example, if a seller allows the buyer to make a payment after 25 days.
 But the buyer pays after 30 days.
-The credit period here will be 25 days.
+The credit period there will be 25 days.

 More About Credit Period

 As said above, allowing customers to buy goods on credit helps to increase sales.
-It is so because a credit allows the buyer to purchase the products or services even if they don’t have the money to pay for them.
+It is so because credit allows the buyer to purchase the products or services even if they don’t have the money to pay for them.

 However, a company must set clear credit terms before making the sale.
 A standard across the industries is 1/6 N/30 or 1/6 net 30.
 It means that if a customer pays back within six days, then they get a 1% cash discount.

-If a customer is unable to take a discount, then they must make the payment within 30 days from the purchase.
+If a customer is unable to take a discount, then they must make the payment within 30 days from the purchase date.
 This 30-day period is the credit period.

 Also, the seller may have a credit policy where they allow multiple payments over time.
 Here, the credit period is the timeframe from the date of purchase to the time when the buyer is to make the last payment.
-For example, a company has the policy to allow buyers to make payments in three monthly installments, where the final installment is due in 50 days.
+For example, a company has a policy to allow buyers to make payments in three monthly installments, where the final installment is due in 50 days.
 The credit period in such a case is 50 days.

 The formula to calculate the credit period is – 365 / Receivables Turnover